 After doing a little research I booked us in for the Original Sound of Music Tour with Panorama.
 I was very pleased with our choice of tour.
 Our lovely tour guide worked very hard to make sure we all had a great time.
 She entertained us with interesting facts about the filming of the Sound of Music, as well as the history of Salzburg.

 We were like giddy school girls on the tour bus, so full of excitement and anticipation of the wonderful day ahead of us.
-Having been involved in a production of the Sound of Music only a year earlier, I felt a rather special connection to story.
+Having been involved in a production of the Sound of Music only a year earlier, I felt a rather special connection to the story.

-On the tour we discovered the Mirabell Gardens where Do-Re-Mi was filmed, the Leopoldskron Palace (which you will recognise as the Von Trapp backyard), the Gazebo where Liesl sang 16 Going On 17 and visit Mondsee to see the chapel where the Captain and Maria were married.
-I really loved Mondsee and wished we had more more time to go exploring.
+On the tour, we discovered the Mirabell Gardens where Do-Re-Mi was filmed, the Leopoldskron Palace (which you will recognise as the Von Trapp backyard), the Gazebo where Liesl sang 16 Going On 17 and visit Mondsee to see the chapel where the Captain and Maria were married.
+I really loved Mondsee and wished we had more time to go exploring.
 We also got to see great views of Nonnberg Abbey and Salzburg Lake District.
-It was such a fun day that I couldn’t help but have huge smile on my face all day!!
+It was such a fun day that I couldn’t help but have a huge smile on my face all day!!

-Its a city bursting with art and culture.
+Its a city bursting with art and culture

 It seems as though Salzburg is always playing host to some festival.
 While we were there, there was a lovely little festival taking place in the centre of the Old Town.
 While exploring in the evening, we frequently stumbled across musicians performing on pop up stages.

-Salzburg at dusk.
+Salzburg at dusk